Solid Waste & Recycling Information

 LIST OF ITEMS ACCEPTED IN ADDITION TO THOSE RECYCLABLES THAT BELONG IN THE RECYCLING DUMPSTER

-Items are accepted year around accept large items which are only accepted May 15th though October 15th.
+Items are accepted year around except large items which are only accepted May 15th though October 15th.

 amplifiers, antenna boosters, battery chargers, calculators, cameras, cell phones, computers, DVD-VCR players, electric cords, eye glasses, fish finders, game systems, GPS units, ink & toner cartridges, metal detectors, MP3 or PDA devices, power supplies, printers, scanners, radios, satellite boxes, telephones, transformers, watches, wire connectors